jhk199/HW1/README.md

 14. In main.py, use DFS to solve the NQueensProblem you defined for n=4.

 15. Next, we are going to try Simulated Annealing on NQueens.
 What should a starting state look like for Simulated Annealing?
 Define such a start state in main.py for n=4.
 Make sure to place the appropriate number of queens, but not to solve the puzzle yourself.
+    4 queens placed but not perfectly

 16. We are going to use a python library,[simanneal](https://github.com/perrygeo/simanneal), to solve our NQueensProblem using Simulated Annealing.
 Read the library's documentation.
 What two methods does [simanneal](https://github.com/perrygeo/simanneal) require a problem to have?
 What should each of these methods do?
+    It requires a move method which randomly moves or alters the state and an enrgy function that compares current energy to previous energy and then accepts or rejects the current state based on temperature.

 17. We will define the temperature of an NQueensProblem as the number of conflicts in its current state.
 Fill in the `energy` method in NQueensProblem to return the temperature. _Hint: refer to your `is_valid_state` method.
 This will look very similar, but with a few tweaks._